The Quiet American (2002 film): Production

 The film was shot in Hanoi, Ho Chi Minh City, Ninh Bình and Hội An in Vietnam.
+The production was given permission to shoot in the country by the Vietnamese government on the grounds that "it condemns the manoeuvres of hostile forces and foreign aggressors against the Vietnamese people."

 Reception

 The film earned positive reviews from critics, currently holding an 87% rating on Rotten Tomatoes based on 156 reviews, and an average rating of 7.65/10, with the consensus: "Thoughtful and wonderfully acted, The Quiet American manages to capture the spirit of Green[e]'s novel."
 It also has a score of 84 out of 100 on Metacritic, based on 39 critics, indicating "universal acclaim".

 The first rough cut was screened to a test audience on September 10, 2001 and received positive ratings.
 However, the September 11 attacks took place the next day, and audience ratings dropped with each subsequent screening.
 Reacting to audience perception that the film was not patriotic, Miramax shelved the film for a year.
 The Quiet American was finally screened publicly at the Toronto International Film Festival in September 2002 to critical acclaim.
 The film received an Oscar qualification release in November 2002 and a limited release in January 2003.

 The theatrical release ran 118 minutes.
 Subsequent television and video releases cut 17 minutes, and run 101 minutes.
 Cut were: a kissing scene between Fowler and his young mistress, Phuong; Pyle's courtship of Phuong while Fowler is away, including a dimly lit sex scene; and much of the exposition of the police investigation at the end of the film.